afterxleep/afterxleep.github.io/_posts/2020-07-1-combine-and-protocols-in-swift.md

 Using @StateObject is then particularly useful when you are instantiating your ViewModel from the View itself, as we did in the first example

 ## Wrapping up
-As you can see, it is reasonably straightforward to user Combine and maintain a polymorphic approach via Protocol Oriented Programming in your classes.
+As you can see, it is reasonably straightforward to use Combine and maintain a polymorphic approach via Protocol Oriented Programming in your classes.

-Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocol instead, especially if you are still stuck with UIKit and ViewControllers.
+Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocol instead, especially if you are still stuck with UIKit and UIViewControllers.
 Nevertheless, in this case, I find it overkill.
 Maybe we can cover that in another post.

-The final example is available [here](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f).
-Just paste it in a new Playground.

-Please leave your comments or suggestions.
+The final example is available [here](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f), so go ahead, paste it on a Playground and send over your comments and suggestions.

-## Further reading
-* If you want to read more about Property Wrappers in SwiftUI, [this article](https://swiftwithmajid.com/2019/06/12/understanding-property-wrappers-in-swiftui/) is a good starting point.

-Enjoy!